cognetive/Israeli-Network-Day-2018/README.md

 ## Notes:

-* This presenation presents CogNETive, a new visual communication debugger for cloud DevOps engineers provides step-by-step path traversal to pinpoint failures with lightning speed! .
+* This presenation describes CogNETive, a new visual communication debugger for cloud DevOps engineers provides step-by-step path traversal to pinpoint failures with lightning speed! .
 More details on Skydive can be found in [this link](https://cognetive.sl.haifa.il.ibm.com/)